-Therapists develop a plan to manipulate the antecedent and consequences to shape and motivate desired behavior and/or to reduce undesired behavior.
-Teaching involves breaking down skills into small, measurable steps that can be built upon, repeated trials to solidify learning, and practice in different settings (e.g., home, school, etc.).
-Targeted skills are strengthened through the use of positive reinforcement after the child exhibits the behavior.
+practice in different settings (e.g., home, school, etc.).
+Targeted skills are strengthened through the use of positive reinforcement when the child exhibits the desired behavior.
 Reinforcement for desired behaviors is individualized to maintain high levels of motivation.

-ABA has been used to successfully teach individuals with autism communication, social, academic, and self-help skills, as well as work and community living skills.
+ABA has been used to successfully teach communication, social, academic, and self-help skills to individuals with ASD, as well as work and community living skills.
 Parents can also be taught to use the principles of ABA to teach desired behavior or manage undesirable behavior.